9 Great Tips to Crush Your Next Long-Haul Flight

 Yeah, you need clothes, luggage, and toiletries.
 But a few extras can really elevate your travels.

 Start with a pair of noise-canceling headphones.
-At Thrifty Traveler, we swear by the Bose QuietComfort 25 headphones.
-They’re comfortable and their noise-canceling capability is second-to-none.
-Or spring for the wireless, Bluetooth-enabled QuietComfort 35 headphones.
+At Thrifty Traveler, we swear by the Bose QuietComfort 45 headphones.
+They’re comfortable and their noise-canceling capability is second-to-none, helping drown out the engine noise and chatting throughout the cabin.

 Want to block out distractions but not at that price?
 Make sure to throw some earplugs and an eye mask in your personal item.
 These are a must for any long-haul flight, especially if you want to maximize your sleep.

-Further, one of our new favorite travel accessories is the Trtl Travel Pillow.
+But one of our favorite travel accessories is the Trtl Travel Pillow.
 At just over 5 ounces and half the size of a normal travel pillow, members of the TT team swear by it to help get cozy for a night of sleep at 35,000 feet.
+It may look a bit goofy, but it works.

 Trtl Travel Pillow